Bachelor of Engineering in Civil Engineering

 Welcome from the Program Coordinator

-Civil engineers are responsible for planning, designing, and supervising construction of infrastructure including buildings, bridges, highways, levees, dams, drinking water and wastewater treatment facilities, ports, railroads, airports, etc. The undergraduate program in Civil Engineering (CE) at YSU offers a Bachelor of Engineering (B.E.) in Civil Engineering degree through an ABET accredited curriculum designed for graduation in four years.
+Civil engineers are responsible for planning, designing, and supervising construction of infrastructure including buildings, bridges, highways, levees, dams, drinking water and wastewater treatment facilities, ports, railroads, airports, etc. The undergraduate program in Civil Engineering (CE) at YSU offers a Bachelor of Engineering (B.E.) in Civil Engineering degree through an ABET accredited curriculum designed for students to graduate in four years.
 Students receive a fundamental background in math and science to prepare for core courses in civil engineering.
-Our students not only learn from faculty lectures, but also gain real-world experience through co-ops/internships, undergraduate research and laboratory activities.
+Our students learn not only from faculty lectures, but also gain real-world experience through participating in co-ops/internships, undergraduate research, laboratory activities, concrete canoe and steel bridge competitions.

-Civil engineers make the world better.
+Civil engineers make the world a better place.
 With that philosophy in mind, we educate our students to undertake challenging civil engineering jobs and leadership roles in building our community and infrastructure.
 At the time of graduation, our students are well-prepared to enter the workforce in all five sub-disciplines of civil engineering including structural, transportation, geotechnical, water resources, and environmental.
-Faculty members have the highest degree in their respective sub-discipline and the professional engineering licensure that requires them to remain active in the profession through continuing education.
+Faculty members have the highest degree in their respective sub-disciplines and the professional engineering licensure that requires them to remain active in the profession through continuing education.

-Our CE students are engaged in real-world projects through participating in the ASCE Student Chapter activities.
+Our CE students engage in real-world projects through participating in various activities of the ASCE Student Chapter at YSU.
 They design and build steel bridges and concrete canoes from scratch every year, and compete in the regional and national competitions.
-YSU Steel Bridge team ranked third in the 2019 National Student Steel Bridge Competition.
-Moreover, CE students have plenty of networking opportunities through active participation in the chapter activities, internships and co-ops.
+YSU Steel Bridge team ranked second in the 2023 National Student Steel Bridge Competition, and the Concrete Canoe Team also ranked second in the 2023 National Concrete Canoe Competition.
+Moreover, our CE students have plenty of networking opportunities through active participation in the chapter activities, internships and co-ops.

 For more information about the CE program at YSU, please contact: